uber-archive/jetstream-ios/README.md

     dynamic var shapes = [Shape]()
 }
 ```
-Once you've defined your model classes, instante a canvas and mark it as a scope root.
+Once you've defined your model classes, instantiate a canvas and mark it as a scope root.

 ```swift
 var canvas = Canvas()